 The leitmotiv, or recurring theme, in each year's Market is a tradition that is unique to the Mifflinburg Christkindl Market.
 Each year's leitmotiv features a story or culturally significant icon from a featured city in Germany or Austria.

-A presentation on Dresden, featuring photos and short videos, will be given by Matthew Wagner and Brett Hosterman on Thursday at 5:30 PM, Friday at 3 PM, and 3 PM Saturday at the Lutheran Church Sunday School room.
+A presentation on Vienna, featuring photos and short videos, will be given by Matthew Wagner and Brett Hosterman on Thursday at 5:30 PM, Friday 3 PM, and Saturday 3 PM in the Lutheran Church Sunday School room.

 Previously Featured Cities: